dof-dss/nicsdru_unity/README.md

 2. Composer [https://getcomposer.org/](https://getcomposer.org/)
 3. Platform CLI tool [https://docs.platform.sh/development/cli.html](https://docs.platform.sh/development/cli.html)

-- Make a copy of .lando.example.yml naming it .lando.local.yml and edit with your own unique project name.
 - `lando start`

 Or, if available, you may also fetch the database and import this: